Compression Test Fixtures

 While not an ASTM standard, this end-loading test method is used widely within the composite materials community.
 Compressive strength and modulus can be tested but require separate tests.
 Specimen tabbing is required when testing for strength to avoid end crushing.

 The IITRI fixture tests a tabbed, straight-sided specimen via shear-loading.
-Specimens up to 0.6" (15 mm) thick and 1.5" (38 mm) can be tested for strength, modulus, and Poisson's Ratio.
+Specimens up to 0.6 in.
+(15 mm) thick and 1.5 in.
+(38 mm) can be tested for strength, modulus, and Poisson's Ratio.
 However, the fixture is robust to accommodate loading blocks, weighing 95 lb/ 43 kg.

 Similar to the standard IITRI fixture, the modified fixture was designed to test a tabbed, straight-sided specimen.
-This modified design was slimmed down to accommodate specimens of widths up to 0.5" (13 mm) (a standard width for compression specimens) while weighing only 23 lb/ 10 kg.
+This modified design was slimmed down to accommodate specimens of widths up to 0.5 in.
+(13 mm) (a standard width for compression specimens) while weighing only 23 lb/ 10 kg.

 An ASTM standard from 1975-2003, the Celanese method requires a tabbed specimen of precise thickness, shear-loaded via split cone grips.
 The fixture is fairly light weight, but requires extensive specimen preparation and is prone to erratic results if not tested with extreme care.